 Your budget plays an important role in choosing the best heated dog bed for your pet.

 If you're buying an electric dog bed, I don't recommend choosing the cheapest options.
 While there are some low-budget products on the market, these are often poor-quality and unable to withstand the wear and tear required of a dog bed.
 Instead, look for a bed in the $50-$70 range.

 Self-warming beds are often much cheaper.
 There are some excellent options in the $20-$40 range that use quality materials and provide a decent warming effect.

-Keep in mind that the size of the bed also determines its price.
+Keep in mind that the size of the dog bed also determines its price.
 If you're buying for a large dog breed, be prepared to spend considerably more.

 Listed below are five of the best heated pet beds on the market at the moment.
-I've included several different types, such as electric, self-warming, crate pads and outdoor beds, so there's an option for everyone.
+I've included several different types, such as electric, self-warming, crate pads and outdoor beds, so there's an option for every dog.
 Make sure you read the reviews carefully to find the best option for your pet though.